mehulagg/gitlab/doc/user/group/saml_sso/scim_setup.md

    `Sync only assigned users and groups` only syncs the users assigned to the application (`Users and groups`), otherwise, it syncs the whole Active Directory.

+   NOTE: **Note:**
+   Users will be sent an invitation email welcoming them to the Group when their user is created via the synchronization process.

 Once enabled, the synchronization details and any errors appears on the bottom of the **Provisioning** screen, together with a link to the audit logs.